Steven Hayne: Tyler Edmonds case

-At 2004 the trial for the murder of Joey Fulgham (committed by his wife), in which his 13-year-old brother-in-law Tyler Edmonds was also tried and convicted, Hayne claimed to be able to determine from the bullet wounds received by Fulgham that Edmonds had also been holding the gun at the time the trigger was pulled.
-On appeal to the Mississippi Supreme Court this testimony was called "speculative" and "scientifically unfounded" by the court.
-Upon retrial in 2008, absent Hayne's testimony, Edmonds was acquitted.
+In 2004, 14-year-old Tyler Edmonds was tried and convicted for the murder of his brother-in-law, Joey Fulgham, which had occurred the previous year.
+The murder had in fact been committed by Kristi Fulgham, Joey Fulgham's wife and Edmonds' half-sister, who had persuaded Edmonds to take the blame by claiming his age (13 at the time of the killing) meant that he wouldn't be charged.
+Testifying for the prosecution, Hayne claimed to have determined from the bullet wounds received by Joey Fulgham that both Edmonds and Kristi Fulgham had been holding the gun at the time the trigger was pulled.
+On appeal to the Mississippi Supreme Court, this testimony was called "speculative" and "scientifically unfounded", resulting in Edmonds' conviction being overturned.
+A retrial in 2008, which excluded Hayne's testimony, saw Edmonds acquitted.

-Hayne's involvement in the wrongful convictions of Levon Brooks and Kennedy Brewer was documented in the book “The Cadaver King and the Country Dentist.”
+Hayne's involvement in the wrongful convictions of Levon Brooks and Kennedy Brewer was documented in the book The Cadaver King and the Country Dentist by journalist Radley Balko.